backstage/backstage/.changeset/polite-bulldogs-repeat.md

 The `backstage-cli migrate package-scripts` received several tweaks to make it more accurate.
 It now tries to maintain existing script arguments, like `--config` parameters for `build` and `start` scripts.

+The `script` command category has been renamed to `package`.

-The `backstage-cli script build` command set an incorrect target directory for `app` and `backend` packages, which has been fixed.
+The `backstage-cli package build` command set an incorrect target directory for `app` and `backend` packages, which has been fixed.